 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Xes No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? $\Box$ Yes $\boxtimes$ No

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date 12/01 12/15 Other early decision plan closing date Other early decision plan notification date For the Fall 2011 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early deci sion plan:
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2018 entering class: Number of early decision applications received by your Number of applicants admitted under early decision pla Please provide significant details about your early decis sion plan: